Automating Customer Journeys with Email Marketing Workflows

 Treat content creation as part of the automation pipeline.
 Build a design-to-delivery loop that produces emails, landing pages, and social posts from the same source templates and assets.

-This keeps branding consistent and reduces friction: one change in the source template cascades through emails, pages, and socials without manual rework.
+This keeps branding consistent and reduces friction.
+One change in the source template cascades through emails, pages, and social posts without manual rework.

 Templates should be modular and reusable.
 Break each email into header, hero, body (modular blocks), CTA, and footer so you can assemble sequences quickly and maintain tone across segments.